Project Support Grants

 What Can We Apply For?

-Examples of previously funded Vibrant Projects: exhibitions, museum education activities, museum community history project (oral history, research, etc.), museum interpretation/signage/labeling, museum public events related to exhibitions or programs, workshops/classes; creative aging; providing art experiences to veterans; creating a community mural under the direction of a professional artist; providing an artistic activity within a festival; fostering preservation of artistic traditions of a refugee or other historically underrepresented population; artistic endeavors tied to community revitalization; or other innovative projects that advance arts or museums in a community or geographic region, and have a strong public component.
-If you have questions as to whether your proposed project might fit, please contact the grants office for guidance.
+Examples Arts and Museums Projects: exhibitions, museum education activities, museum community history project (oral history, research, etc.), museum interpretation/signage/labeling, museum public events related to exhibitions or programs, workshops/classes led by a professional and open to the community; providing an artistic activity within a festival; fostering preservation of artistic traditions of a refugee or other historically underrepresented population; artistic endeavors tied to community revitalization; or other innovative projects that advance arts or museums in a community or geographic region, and have a strong public component.
+See guidelines for more information.

 Who Can Apply?

-Nonprofit organizations, fiscally-sponsored projects, federally recognized Native American tribes, and government agencies that have not received an FY22/23 General Operating Support Grant.
+Nonprofit organizations, fiscally-sponsored projects, federally recognized Native American tribes, and government agencies that have not applied for an FY24/25 General Operating Support Grant.

 Can we see the questions before we apply?